djbpitt/raising/repo_conventions.md

 ## The `doc` directory

-The `doc` directory will contain our Balisage paper and a subdirectory named `balisage` with the Balisage authors' kit (stylesheets, sample document and its images, etc.).
+The `doc` directory will contain our Balisage paper, a stylesheet named `local.xsl`, and a subdirectory named `balisage` with the Balisage authors' kit (stylesheets, sample document and its images, etc.).
+The main purpose of `local.xsl` is to redefine various parameters so that the CSS and XSLT stylesheets do not need to be in the same directory as the document.

 ## The `lib` directory